alilotfi23/zabbix-Ansible/README.md

 # Zabbix-Ansible
-simple ansible playbook for installing Zabbiz v5 on centos7
+simple ansible playbook for installing Zabbix v5 on centos7